 Can I tell you a story about roof repair marketing and lead generation in New Castle?
-Ok, so it won’t seem like that, but believe me, it is.
+Ok, cool!

 2015 seemed like a fast storm of a year.
 The weather was nearly spot on for the whole year, my kids were really hitting home-runs with their schooling and their lives.
 My wife and I were celebrating our anniversary in June.